mattwach/pico_uart_console/README.md

 ![terminal](images/terminal.png)

-To build the `uart_console_minimal.uf2` binary that can be loaded on the PICO:
+To build the `uart_console_minimal.uf2` binary that can be loaded on a PI Pico:

 ```bash
 ./bootstrap.sh